Kansas Railroad Timeline

 1859 – The Capitol of Kansas is Topeka, and the Atchison, Topeka & Santa Fe Railway was founded by Cryus K. Holliday.
 The state of Kansas was named after the Kanza Indian tribe.

-1860 – The first locomotive run on the tracks laid on Kansas soil at Elwood.
+1860 – The first locomotive ran on the tracks laid on Kansas soil at Elwood.
 This locomotive and car were ferried up the Missouri River and placed on the track the new age had come to Kansas.
 This was the future for travel and tourists.

 1862 – The land for the Homestead Act came from the railroads.
 The railroads were granted enormous acreage of federal land plus significant land endowments from the state.
 The railroad also purchased huge acreage “for a song” from the Indians.

 The first train track surveyed across Kansas from east to west was the Kansas Pacific Railroad.
-Construction began with the Ross and Steele firm from Canada in 1863.
-In 1864, the train was opened for travel from Kansas City to Lawrence.

 1863 – The locomotive engineers formed the first brotherhood union because they could not get insurance.
 The railroaders were the true settlers of the West.